nicholastay/meowbot-discord/README.md

 # MeowBot

-A chatbot for Discord written in (Iced)CoffeeScript/JS with the discord.js library
+A chatbot for Discord written in (Iced)CoffeeScript/JS with the discord.js library.

+Licensed under MIT.